felipeSilvaDeMelloStudentAccount/blockchain-transactions-wallet/README.md

 - **PostgreSQL**: Database for storing blockchain data.
 - **Hibernate**: ORM tool for database interactions.
 - **Flyway**: Database migration tool.
+- **Docker**: Containerization tool for packaging the application.
 - **Maven**: Build automation tool for managing dependencies and building the project.
 - **Swagger**: API documentation and testing tool.
+- **Spring Boot Actuator**: For monitoring and managing the application.

 ## Setup